shaik1002/biggitlabbomb/doc/install/docker/troubleshooting.md

 default:other::r-x
 ```

-If these values are not correct, set them with:
+If these are not correct, set them with:

 ```shell
 sudo setfacl -mR default:group:docker:rwx $GITLAB_HOME
 ```

-The default group is named `docker`.
-If you changed the group name, you need to adjust the
+The default group is `docker`.
+If you changed the group, be sure to update your
-command.
+commands.

 ## `/dev/shm` mount not having enough space in Docker container

-GitLab comes with a Prometheus metrics endpoint at `/-/metrics` to expose
+GitLab comes with a Prometheus metrics endpoint at `/-/metrics` to expose a
-statistics about the health and performance of GitLab.
+variety of statistics on the health and performance of GitLab.
 The files
-required for this are written to a temporary file system (like `/run` or
+required for this gets written to a temporary file system (like `/run` or
 `/dev/shm`).

 By default, Docker allocates 64 MB to the shared memory directory (mounted at